cfengine/documentation/README.md

         for syntax highlighting
     ```

+    If the example requires explanation, do it here.

     **Notes:**

     Additional information, spanning as many paragraphs as necessary, but mind
     the style guide.

-    In case of menu option types t's important to cover all allowed values.
+    In case of menu option types, make sure you cover all allowed values.

-    If the example is long and complex, explain it here.

 ## Publishing